tanmatt/QuoteOfTheDay/README.md

 - Fri Jan 26 07:00:07 2024 | Knowledge comes by taking things apart, but wisdom comes by putting things together. - John A. Morrison
 - Sat Jan 27 07:00:12 2024 | No speech can stain what is noble by nature. - Sophocles
 - Sun Jan 28 07:00:06 2024 | Every saint has a past and every sinner has a future. - Oscar Wilde
+- Mon Jan 29 07:00:05 2024 | The greatest thing about being a scientist is you never have to grow up. - Neil deGrasse Tyson